xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 `<WXYZ>` is always used to refer to a key by name.

-[The naming convention `<AE01>` just denotes the position of the key in the main alphanumric section of a standard QWERTY keyboard, with the two letters specifying the row and the two digits specifying the column, from the bottom left.]
+[The naming convention `<AE01>` just denotes the position of the key in the main alphanumeric section of a standard QWERTY keyboard, with the two letters specifying the row and the two digits specifying the column, from the bottom left.]